No Mercy (2002): Preliminary matches

+Main event match

 The main event was a Hell in a Cell match for the WWE Championship involving Brock Lesnar defending the title against The Undertaker.
 During the match, The Undertaker attacked Lesnar with his cast, causing Lesnar to bleed.
 Lesnar eventually started focusing on The Undertaker's injured hand but The Undertaker fought back.
 The Undertaker was distracted by Lesnar's manager Paul Heyman.
 The Undertaker grabbed Heyman's tie through the cage and pulled him repeatedly into the cell wall, causing Heyman to bleed.
 Lesnar took advantage of the distraction and started fighting The Undertaker.
 He backed The Undertaker into the wall of the cell and worked on the injured hand.
-He slammed the hand repeatedly and then tried to remove the cast.
+He slammed his hand repeatedly and then tried to remove the cast.
 The Undertaker attacked Lesnar and prevented him from removing the cast.
 Lesnar continued his attempt to remove the cast.
 He kicked The Undertaker's injured hand, which allowed Lesnar to remove the cast.
-Lesnar focused on The Undertaker's injured hand and continued to attack it until The Undertaker low blowed Lesnar.
+Lesnar focused on The Undertaker's injured hand and continued to attack it until The Undertaker low-blowed Lesnar.
 Lesnar delivered a DDT to The Undertaker.
 Lesnar went to the outside of the ring.
 The Undertaker attempted a suicide dive on Lesnar but Lesnar avoided the move and The Undertaker collided with the cell wall.
 Lesnar hit The Undertaker with the steel steps, causing The Undertaker to bleed profusely.
 Lesnar performed a spinebuster on The Undertaker for a near-fall.
 The Undertaker attempted Old School but Lesnar countered.
 The Undertaker performed a chokeslam on Lesnar for a near-fall.
 Lesnar then tried to mock The Undertaker by performing The Undertaker's own finisher on him, a Last Ride, but The Undertaker countered with a back body drop.
 The Undertaker attempted a Last Ride but Lesnar slammed The Undertaker into the turnbuckle.
 Lesnar delivered mounted punches on The Undertaker but The Undertaker performed a Last Ride and attempted to pin Lesnar, but Lesnar put his hand on the rope, avoiding the pin.
 The Undertaker attempted a Tombstone Piledriver but Lesnar countered and performed an F-5 to win the match and retain the WWE Championship.